rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 ### That's not all, folks!

 Most of the rest of the implementation is either trivial, or extremely similar to what we implemented already.
+There is a
+[full implementation][implementation][<span id="ref2">&dagger;</span>][ftn2] of
+the tuple described in this series available on GitHub.

 The only function worth of mention now is `tuple_cat`.
 This one is quite tricky, so I will leave it for [the next installment].

+---

+[<span id="ftn2">&dagger;</span>][ref2] The code is not exactly as in the posts because I needed to work around some issues with GCC, but other than that, it is pretty much the same and compiles with a current snapshot of GCC 4.8.

+ [ftn2]: #ftn2
+ [ref2]: #ref2

+ [implementation]: http://github.com/rmartinho/rmartinho.github.com/tree/master/code/tuple "Code on GitHub"
  [previous]: /cxx11/2012/12/09/optimal-tuple-iii.html "Previously..."
  [next]: /cxx11/2012/12/23/optimal-tuple-v.html "To be continued..."